This History of Printmaking

 The 20th and 21st Centuries

-The inkjet printer came on the scene in 1976, and it is still the preferred method used for fine art printing today.
-Japanese inventor Ichiro Endo developed the technology while working for Canon.
-The technology works by spraying tiny ink dots onto a page to form an image.
+In 1976, Japanese inventor Ichiro Endo developed the inkjet printer while working for Canon.
+Still the preferred method used for fine art printing, it works by spraying tiny ink dots onto a page to form an image.
 In 1985, the IRIS printer came to market, becoming the first large-format digital printer.
 It was the first commercial printer adapted for fine art printing in the late 1980s and early 1990s.

 The Digital Printmaking Process